-The future oriented technology for which all ZIMO decoders have been prepared since 2004 (hardware), has also been installed in the MX640 decoders and is functional from the beginning (basic functions).
+The future oriented technology for which all ZIMO decoders have been prepared since 2004 (hardware), has been installed since February 2008 with SW version 18 in the MX69 and MX690 decoder family.

 "Bidirectional" means that the information transfer within the DCC protocol is not only flowing towards the decoder but also in the opposite direction; that is not just driving, function and switch commands are being sent to decoders but also messages such as acknowledgements and status information are being transmitted by the decoders.